jbunke/hoops-simulator/README.md

 ### 3. Possible extension

  - Add interface and make season playable as a certain team.
 Make games with team playable and simulate all others.

+## Disclaimer and Help
+This project is still a work in progress and is not practically usable at this stage of development.

+Source code is in `src/hoops_root/` and the start class is `Main.java`.
+However, this class's contents are only used for testing purposes at the moment.